15 Enticing Survival Books Like The Hatchet

 3. The Trail – Meika Hashimoto

-Are you looking for another wilderness survival book like The Hatchet?
-We highly recommend The Trail by Meika Hashimoto.
+Are you looking for another wilderness survival book like The Hatchet to make you wonder about your own morality?
+Then I highly recommend The Trail by Meika Hashimoto.

 Toby and his best friend Lucas have a list called Brave, Daring, Totally Awesome Things.
 They’ve checked off everything on the list except hiking the Appalachian Trail.